DISABILITY DISCRIMINATION

 Disability discrimination occurs when an individual with a disability is treated less favorably or unfairly because of that disability.
 This type of discrimination can involve a range of actions or policies that disadvantage individuals with disabilities, and it can occur in various areas of public life, including employment, housing, education, and access to public services and accommodations.

-As a civil rights attorney, I have substantial experience working with laws that prohibit disability discrimination, including in employment and educational settings and by public services and accommodations.
-I am committed to helping all who seek fairness and justice, including discrimination victims, employers, and businesses who seek to comply with the law.
+As a mediator and investigator who has also long practiced as a civil rights attorney, I have substantial experience working with laws that prohibit disability discrimination, including in employment and educational settings and by public services and accommodations.
+I am committed to helping parties with disputes in this area resolve their conflicts, including discrimination victims, employers, and businesses.

 What laws prohibit disability discrimination?